Ready to drop off a USPS package? With thousands of USPS locations around the States as well as thousands of blue boxes

 - Priority Mail International Flat Rate

 How to Find US Post Office Locations

-You can easily find a U.S. post office near you for a USPS drop off by clicking the Locations tab on the USPS website.
+You can find a nearby Post Office for a USPS drop off by clicking the Locations tab on the USPS website.
 Under location type, choose “Post Offices”, enter in your city and state, or ZIP code, and choose your radius (between 1-100 miles).

-Should any results show up, you’ll also be able to see operating hours and parking availability.
+You’ll also be able to see operating hours and parking availability for all results.